Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 Third, it is this specific form and these properties of the lifting terms that allow us to obtain an explicit expression for the cohomology of the lifted complex, as will become clear in the Hodge theories detailed below.

-Before presenting the emergent Hodge theories for the lifted complex, we make a few remarks regarding the context and scope of this framework: \begin{enumerate}[label=(\arabic*), itemsep=0.5em] \item The terminology \emph{lifting} originates in other approaches to generalizing Hodge theory using the Boutet de Monvel calculus, albeit in a manner different from ours; we refer to \cite{KTT07,Wal15,SS19} and \secref{sec:comparison_theory} for a comparison.
+Before presenting the emergent Hodge theories from the lifting, we make a few remarks on the context and scope of this framework: \begin{enumerate}[label=(\arabic*), itemsep=0.5em] \item The terminology \emph{lifting} originates in other approaches to generalizing Hodge theory using the Boutet de Monvel calculus, albeit in a manner different from ours; we refer to \cite{KTT07,Wal15,SS19} and \secref{sec:comparison_theory} for a comparison.

 \item The inductive structure suggests (as will become apparent in the body of the paper) that one can technically designate a distinct point $\alpha_0\in\Nzero$ in the diagram \eqref{eq:elliptic_pre_complex_diagram_intro} up to which the requirements of an elliptic pre-complex hold.
 The lifting and its associated constructions can then be carried out strictly up to that level, yielding the notion of an $\alpha_0$-\emph{elliptic pre-complex}.
 This is merely a technical distinction; for introductory purposes, we state our theorems here for diagrams in which all segments satisfy the full requirements.